Faroe Islands

-Following the re-establishment of the Løgting and an official Faroese orthography, the Faroese language conflict saw Danish being gradually displaced by Faroese as the language of the church, public education, and law in the first half of the 20th century.
+Following the re-establishment of the and an official Faroese orthography, the Faroese language conflict saw Danish being gradually displaced by Faroese as the language of the church, public education, and law in the first half of the 20th century.
 The islands were occupied by the British during the Second World War, who refrained from governing Faroese internal affairs: inspired by this period of relative self-government and the declaration of Iceland as a republic in 1944, the islands held a referendum in 1946 that resulted in a narrow majority for independence.
-The results were annulled by Christian X, and subsequent negotiations led to the Faroe Islands being granted home rule in 1948.
+The results were annulled by King Christian X, and subsequent negotiations led to the Faroe Islands being granted home rule in 1948.

-While remaining part of the Kingdom of Denmark to this day, the Faroe Islands have extensive autonomy and control most areas apart from military defence, policing, justice and currency, with partial control over foreign affairs.
-Because the Faroe Islands are not part of the same customs area as Denmark, they have an independent trade policy and can establish their own trade agreements with other states.
+Within the Kingdom of Denmark, the Faroe Islands are self-governing apart from defence, policing, justice and currency, with partial control over foreign affairs.
+Because the Faroe Islands are not part of the same customs area as Denmark, they have an independent trade policy and can establish their own trade agreements.
 The islands have an extensive bilateral free trade agreement with Iceland, known as the Hoyvík Agreement.
 In certain sports, the Faroe Islands field their own national teams.
 In the Nordic Council and Council of Europe, they are represented as part of the Danish delegation.